 Welcome to Temple University’s Tuttleman Counseling Services (TCS) web site.
 We are the mental health counselors on campus and are different from academic advising or career counseling services.
 We are strongly committed to helping all students who are experiencing distress from a variety of sources.
 TCS has been accredited since 1999 by the International Association of Counseling Services (IACS).

-Our setting at 1810 Liacouras Walk provides a safe and non-threatening yet professional atmosphere.
+Our setting at 1700 North Broad Street provides a safe and non-threatening yet professional atmosphere.
 I believe that if you choose to talk to one of our counselors you will feel as though your concerns are taken very seriously.
 Often the experience of telling your concerns to a professional counselor can be a very powerful positive life event.
 Our services are geared toward increasing self-awareness, understanding, and problem solving skills that are essential to success in life.
-The counselors at TCS are strongly committed to the development and well being of our students.
+The counselors at TCS are strongly committed to the development and well-being of our students.

-I encourage you to explore our entire web site, including our different service units: Psychological Services, Psychiatry, Campus Alcohol and Substance Awareness (CASA), the Conflict Education Resource team (CERT), Sexual Assault Counseling and Education (SACE), and also our section on self-help information and other mental health resources.
+I encourage you to explore our entire web site, including our different service units: Psychological Services, Psychiatry, Campus Alcohol and Substance Awareness (CASA), Dialectical Behavior Therapy (DBT), Eating Disorders (ED), Sexual Assault Counseling and Education (SACE), and also our Resiliency Resource Center (RRC) information and other mental health resources.

-As a professional training site TCS has an excellent predoctoral internship and practicum training programs for graduate students in clinical psychology, counseling psychology, and social work, as well as postdoctoral clinical fellowships.
+As a professional training site TCS has excellent pre-doctoral internship and practicum training programs for graduate students in clinical psychology, counseling psychology, and social work, as well as postdoctoral clinical fellowships.

-Several undergraduate students receive training in conflict resolution each year in the CERT program and serve as peer educators for the student body as well.
+Several undergraduate students receive training each year and staff the Resiliency Resource Center for academic credit.
 The professional staff truly enjoys its role of educating these trainees who serve as additional resources for our students.

 Once again welcome, and accept my warm wishes for a rewarding and enriching experience at Temple.